IISkylineIII/kmer-graph-construction/README.md

 ### Expected Output
 For an input sequence and a k-mer length of 4, the output will list each k-mer and its neighboring k-mers in the graph.

-### Contribution
-Feel free to fork the repository and submit pull requests if you want to contribute or improve the project.

 ### License
 This project is licensed under the MIT License.